Shower Systems, Smart Showers & Shower Mixers: The Complete Bathroom Guide

 • Body sprays: Small wall jets at torso height; typically used in sets of 2–6.

 Spray patterns vary by brand.
-Look for laminar vs aerated streams, droplet size, and coverage.
-If your home has low pressure, choose heads designed for strong performance at lower psi.
-Explore picks in Best Showerheads for Your Bathroom.
+Check for laminar vs. aerated streams, droplet size, and coverage.
+If your home has low pressure, pick heads that work well at lower psi.

 What’s the difference between pressure-balance and thermostatic mixers?